IAmJuniorB/PyMaths/README.md

 # **&Popf;&yopf;&Mopf;&aopf;&topf;&hopf;&sopf;**

-══════════════════════
+═════════════
-> A work in progress, incomplete, library full of mathematical algorithms, constants, and functions.
+> A forever work in progress library full of mathematical equations, constants, and algorithms.

 ## Table of Contents